-Signal has a limited range: Wi-Fi signals have a fairly short range.
-Even with small UK homes you may find that there are spots where it’s weak and speed and reliability suffer will as a result.
+The signal has a limited range: Wi-Fi signals have a fairly short range.
+Even with small UK homes, you may find that there are spots where it’s weak and speed and reliability suffer will as a result.

 Security can be an issue: If your Wi-Fi isn’t password protected then anyone nearby can connect.
 But even then there are security flaws which can mean your network is vulnerable to those with the right knowledge and tools.